 Sam, who had his headphones on, looked at me with skepticism, “what are you talking about?”

 And that’s when I realized that it was just the sound of the water pipes in the bathroom…

-Hotel Katajanokka is located in Helsinki and it was still used as a prison up until little over a decade ago.
+Hotel Katajanokka is located in Helsinki and it was used as a prison up until a little over a decade ago.

 It was only in 2002 that the prison finally closed its doors due to the fact that the facilities no longer met the requirements of a modern correctional facility.

 Since no one wanted to see such a historic building fall to ruin, it was decided that the structure would be repurposed as a hotel, and so Hotel Katajanokka was born drawing guests looking for a rather unique stay.

 What’s it like inside the Helsinki Jail Hotel?